eddieschoute/quasci.com/_posts/2018-01-27-thinkq-panel.md

 ![SMBC Earlier Papers]({{ site.url }}/img/smbc-earlier-papers.gif)
-_“Kids these days are publishing their first QC papers younger and younger,” Courtesy of Scott Aaronson and ([reproduced](https://www.smbc-comics.com/comic/the-talk-3) with permission of) Zach Weinersmith_
+_“Kids these days are publishing their first QC papers younger and younger,” courtesy of Scott Aaronson and ([reproduced](https://www.smbc-comics.com/comic/the-talk-3) with permission of) Zach Weinersmith_

 Think of what could happen when programming a quantum computer comes as naturally as programming a classical computer does for many people today.
 Twenty year-old Bill Gates co-founded Microsoft; nineteen year-old Mark Zuckerberg created Facebook.
 Neither could’ve made his impact without early and consistent access to computers.
 Fast forwarding a few decades into the future, the “killer app” for a universal quantum computer might be devised by someone who hasn’t even been born yet!